vmapps/dashcards/README.md

 Two functions are required for each plugin:
 - test() : could be executed in debug mode
 - run() : main plugin function called by main program
-- plugin should return JSON object after execution of run()
+- plugin should return a JSON object after execution of run()
-- JSON object returned is then rendered with Jinja2 using plugin HTML template
+- JSON object is then rendered with Jinja2 using plugin HTML template

 #### Rendering
 Jinja2 templating module is used to render HTML :
 - JSON object returned by plugin is sent to template as variable 'render.xxx'
-- some main variables are also available in template : 'card.id' (random) and 'card.title' (fron card config)
+- some main variables are also available in templates as 'card.id' (random) and 'card.title' (from card config)

 ## Sample plugin
 #### Python code